jimmcgaw/tsj/README.md

 This example uses the Box and Jenkins airline data loaded into Python, R in order to generate a forecast about future data, and JavaScript to plot a chart show both the historical data and future data.

 ## Hat Tip
 This project was build using the [Django Web Framework](https://www.djangoproject.com/), and built using the [Django Project Builder](https://github.com/prototypemagic/django-projectbuilder).
+JavaScript chart visualizations were done with the [dygraphs JS library](http://dygraphs.com/).
 A basic understanding on my part of doing time series analysis in R was made possible by the book [Introductory Time Series with R](http://www.amazon.com/dp/0387886974/).

 ## Installing
 To get this running on your own local machine, you will need Python and R installed.
 This has been tested on Mac OS X (Lion), with Python 2.7.1 and R version 2.15.2.